 Listing checks

-Simple checks that save you from weak listings
+Simple checks that save you from weak CNFans listings

 You do not need a complicated scoring system.
-You need a few habits that catch weak links early, especially when you are moving quickly through a big collection.
+You need a repeatable way to catch weak links before they fill your shortlist.

 Watch for prices that break the pattern

 If one listing is dramatically cheaper than everything around it, slow down.
 Sometimes you found a deal.
-More often, you found a shortcut to disappointment.
+More often, you found missing details, weaker materials, or a listing that needs more checking.

-Fast browsing makes titles feel more reliable than they are.
-Actual measurements are the safer signal.
+Fast browsing makes S, M, L, and XL feel more reliable than they are.
+Actual chest, shoulder, length, waist, inseam, and foot measurements are safer signals.

 Check whether the photos feel coherent